PingMaster99/WebProject1/README.md

 ## Credits
 * Knowledge for this project was acquired in the Web Systems and Technologies course taught by @denn1s.
 * SSR implementation was based on https://www.digitalocean.com/community/tutorials/react-server-side-rendering and https://www.youtube.com/watch?v=aHVoremdGeQ
-* Website replicated: https://kurzgesagt.org/youtube/.
-(This is a college project and does not intend to do anything illegal with the replica).
+* Website replicated: https://kurzgesagt.org/youtube/ (this is a college project and does not intend to do anything illegal with the replica).
 * A project by PingMaster99